deya19/Deyastore/README.md

 # Store

-Turn on Client Side
+Turn on Client Side:
 ```
 npm start
 ```
-Turn on Api
+Turn on Api:
 ```
 npm run develop
 or